 VST plugins in SADiE use the same buffer length as DirectX plugins (set in the DirectX Setup page).
 Latencies are accommodated in normal playback by means of automatic advancing and delaying inside SADiE - you don't normally have to worry about latency.
-Some process-intense VSTs may have long latencies but these will be reported by the plug-in to SADiE, and will be automatically 'dialled out'.
-There is the possibility of an uncompensated latency if the plug-in does not correctly report its latency, but this is rare.
+However some process-intense VSTs may have latencies which exceed the capability of SADiE's means of accommodating latency and thus may cause delays.